renegade-fi/renegade-docs/docs.renegade.fi/docs/getting-started/whitepaper.md

 # Whitepaper

 The full [whitepaper](https://whitepaper.renegade.fi) is the best resource to learn the techincal details.
-It includes more detailed **background on dark pools** in traditional finance, a full walkthrough of the **trade lifecycle**, from wallet creation to match settlement, and formalizations of all **NP statements** that are proven within the protocol.
+It includes a precise specification of **all state** (both on-chain and off-chain), a full walkthrough of the **trade lifecycle** from wallet creation to match settlement, and formalizations of all **NP statements** that are proven within the protocol.
 Available at [whitepaper.renegade.fi](https://whitepaper.renegade.fi).

 <Figure